 - Soak a towel with this solution and dab the stain well.

-Here is where the magic happens: the baking soda and the vinegar will cause a chemical reaction which will pull the dirt from the material.
+Here is where the magic happens: the baking soda and the vinegar will cause a chemical reaction that will pull the dirt from the material.
 In the end, blot the area with a paper towel until it’s dry.

 If the stain is still there, try using an enzyme carpet cleaner.
 This detergent will break the protein molecules and the bonds they have created with the fibres.